The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-advanced/get-squad-team.md

 # Get Squad Team

+## Description
+Returns the Team that the Squad is on

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}